ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

   ```
   {: codeblock}

-* Dedicated hosts are ideal for workloads with consistent and high-performance requirements for long-running workloads.

-* Dedicated hosts allows you to manage your VSIs that are placed within a host, offering better control over workload distribution.
+## Benefits of Dedicated Hosts
+{: #benefits-dedicated-hosts}

+Following are the benefits of dedicated host:

+* Consistent and High Performance – Ideal for long-running workloads with demanding performance needs.

+* Enhanced Workload Management – Provides better control over virtual server instance placement and resource allocation.

-* Dedicated host have high-security environments with physical isolation, compliance-driven industries with strict data isolation and residency requirements.
+* High Security and Compliance – Ensures physical isolation of workloads, making it suitable for compliance-driven industries with strict data isolation and residency requirements.

-By setting the `enable_dedicated_host` value to true, a dedicated host is deployed and ensures that all the static worker nodes are created on the dedicated host.

 ## Before you begin
 {: #before-you-begin}